 Make sure you plan to stay at least 3 days in Grindelwald.
 If you want to do some activities mentioned above, such as Jungfraujoch and Bachalpsee, you may have to count them as one-day activities because the entire experience takes time.
 Plus, if you do some day trips from Grindelwald, you can certainly stay here more than that.
 We chose to stay five days in Grindelwald and four days in other cities because we made major day trips directly from Grindelwald.

 You can get to Grindelwald by car or train.
 The nearest international airport is in Zurich.
 From Zurich, the drive is about 2.5 hours.
 You can also take a train which is about 3 hours long.

-Are you planing to visit any of these places in when in Grindelwald?
+Are you planning to visit any of these places when in Grindelwald?
 Would you add anything?
-Let me know in comments!
+Let me know in the comments!